Click here to listen to an audio file of this interview (96 minutes)

 ....
 Four dots indicate what the transcriber believes to be the end of an incomplete sentence.

-() Words in parenthesis are asides made by the speaker.
+() Word in parentheses are asides made by the speaker.

 Words in brackets are comments made by the transcriber.